Enquire now

 Heritage Clay Tiles Ltd have over fifty years industry experience.
 We are very proud of the professional team we have here at Heritage Clay Tiles Ltd.

-We are the United Kingdoms leading supplier of high quality handmade and handcrafted clay roof tiles, peg tiles and machine made tiles.
+We are the United Kingdoms leading supplier of high quality handmade clay roof tiles, peg tiles and machine made tiles.
 You would be hard pressed to find a better supplier for your handmade clay tile requirements.

 Our handmade clay tiles are manufactured using traditional skills coupled with modern kiln technology, the Heritage Tile range is literally second to none, offering old world character and charm, yet able to meet modern building requirements.